-6. Now, using your DVR+ remote; Press, Menu>Select Settings>Technical Info>Signals & Network info>
+6. Now, using your DVR+ remote press Menu>Settings>Technical Info>Signals & Network.

 7. You can now observe the two signal meters.
 If either are fluctuating, then you could expect some reception issues.

-8. The "Network ID" will indicate the Real/RF channel that is being received/transmitted.
-Not necessarily the same channel number as what is in the guide.
-(Virtual number)
+8. The network ID will indicate the Real/RF channel that is being received/transmitted.
+Not necessarily the same channel number as what you see in the guide(virtual number).

-a.
-You can now confirm your RF Channel/Transmit Channel number.
-(Network ID), compared with your Virtual Channel Number.
-Document that Network ID number in case you need to communicate with us about that channel.
+9. You can now confirm your RF channel/transmit channel number.
+You can now compare the networ ID with your Virtual Channel Number.
+Document that network ID number in case you need to communicate with us about that channel.

-12. Pay special attention to the Signal Quality.
-If it is fluctuating, then that can be the issue.
-Keep in mind, if quality is fluctuating, the meter readings are not instantaneous.
+12. Pay special attention to the signal quality.
+If the signal quality is fluctuating, then that can be the issue, and the meter readings are not instantaneous.
 It may momentarily go down to ~35 on the meter screen, but may actually be dropping to 0.
 The meter is just not fast enough to register that.